Rubiksman78/MonikA.I/README.md

 ![Character AI](images/image_1.png)
 ## ❓Installation

 Run the setup with ```bash setup.sh``` that will install the requirements for the project and the requirements for the TTS module.
+Just do `pip install -r requirements.txt` if you do not wish to use TTS and have supplementary setups to do.

 ## :heavy_plus_sign: Add to the game